 - Vandalize your network

-- Damage your SMB client’s reputation
+- Damage your client’s reputation

 DNS security is an essential piece to a solid security posture.
 It essentially focuses on securing DNS data—the records and queries that form the new relationships between domain names, IP addresses and autonomous system numbers.

-Many clients may be unfamiliar with DNS security or confuse it for the firewalls they already have in place.
+Many clients may be unfamiliar with DNS security or confuse it with the firewalls they already have in place.
 So how can your sales team effectively communicate the need for DNS security to your SMB clients?

 The key will be in establishing the difference between DNS security and firewalls at the onset of your conversations.
 For example, this could include how it can protect their employees against threats on the internet wherever they physically are (not just behind the corporate firewall).
 Once you have laid the foundation for what DNS security is, then you can begin to talk about benefits to help clients better understand its need.